uber/Cadence-Docs/src/docs/04-java-client/18-workflow-replay-shadowing.md

           options);
   shadowingWorker.registerWorkflowImplementationTypes(HelloActivity.GreetingWorkflowImpl.class);
 	shadowingWorker.start();
 ```

 Registered workflows will be forwarded to the underlying WorkflowReplayer.
 DataConverter, WorkflowInterceptorChainFactories, ContextPropagators, and Tracer specified in the `worker.Options` will also be used as ReplayOptions.
-Since all shadow workflows are running in one system domain, to avoid conflict, **the actual task list name used will be <your domain name> + `-tasklist`.**
+Since all shadow workflows are running in one system domain, to avoid conflict, **the actual task list name used will be `domain-tasklist`.**